lore/lore/docs/tutorial/Step14.md

 ## Next Steps

 This step concludes Part 1 of the Tutorial.
-In Part 2, we'll cover editing and deleting data, as well as modal dialogs and displaying visual cues as to the state of data (being created, not found, etc).
+In Part 2 (coming soon), we'll cover editing and deleting data, as well as modal dialogs and displaying visual cues as to the state of data (being created, not found, etc).